cpp-johnny/competitive/codeforces/0thinkingProcess.md

 else print n / 5

 # 158A Next Round (800)

 n score, kth posiiton. create vector of score x. s is score

 for i in range n, compare if x[i] > x[k-1] since k starts from 0. if x[i] > x[k-1], then ++s. ensure x > 0 also.

+# 1999A (800)

+at first i read the qn wrongly to  some inputs can be non 2 digit like 8 as shown in the example input. i was thinking of like of how to determine the length of the input and was like while n > 9 then run the code until i read closely the first number is the number of inputs later on lmao.

+The first idea to solve the problem is to use `.strip()` but i realisedf that c++ dont have.

+so use % and / to get remainder and quotient to split since it will always be 2 digits. when you / you get the front digit since it rounds down and when you % you get the remainder which is the back digit. then can add them up and cout it. honestly too troll.